 Cannibal Girls is a 1972 Canadian black comedy horror film directed by Czechoslovakian-born Ivan Reitman (producer of Shivers, Rabid, director of Ghostbusters, 1984) from a screenplay by Robert Sandman.
-It was released 1973 by American International Pictures (AIP) and is also known as as Sisters of Blood.
+It was released 1973 by American International Pictures (AIP) and is also known as Sisters of Blood.

-Eugene Levy (Splash!, American Pie franchise), Andrea Martin, Ronald Ulrich, Alan Gordon, Allan Price, Earl Pomerantz, plus Randall Carpenter, Bonnie Neilson and Mira Pawluk as ‘the cannibal girls’).
+The Scary Pictures Productions movie stars Eugene Levy (Splash!, American Pie franchise), Andrea Martin, Ronald Ulrich, Alan Gordon, Allan Price, Earl Pomerantz, plus Randall Carpenter, Bonnie Neilson and Mira Pawluk as ‘the cannibal girls’).

 A couple are relaxing in a snowy idyll near a small fictional town called Farnhamville.
 Suddenly, an axe wielding female assailant kills the boyfriend, rips the girlfriend’s shirt open, and puts a dab of blood between her female victim’s breasts.

 Clifford Sturges (Eugene Levy), and Gloria Wellaby (Andrea Martin) are having trouble with their location.
 Their car manages to last until they reach the small and secluded town called Farnhamville, where it breaks down.
 At the same time, they come across another traveller who is looking for his missing sister (the female victim in the beginning sequence).
-Stranded, Clifford and Gloria check into a small motel owned by an old lady named Mrs. Wainwright.
+Stranded, Clifford and Gloria check into a small motel owned by an old lady named Mrs Wainwright.

 While inside, the old lady treats the couple to an urban legend, the ‘Cannibal Girls’.
 It is about three beautiful but psychotic women named Anthea, Clarissa, and Leona, who lured men with their seductive charm to their home only to feast on them while alive.
 And by eating their victims and drinking their blood, the girls maintained their youthfulness and immortality…